 - Are you sure you need that enhancement?
 JS and CSS usually target design and user experience.
 In some cases, you just don’t need that enhancement.
 Like JS and CSS loaded for sliders, for instance.
 There are alternatives to sliders that work better and don’t require extra files.

 - Is there a way to reduce the file size of your scripts/styles?
 We call this process ‘minifying’ and explain this further in an Ask Yoast video.
 Google has some great pointers on how to approach this.
 Simple scripts and handy websites can help you minify your files, for instance by stripping comments.
 Most platforms have plugins or extensions that help with this.
-To give an example, Magento has the Fooman Speedster (free and paid) for that.
+To give an example, Adobe Commerce (formerly known as Magento) has the Fooman Speedster (free and paid) for that.

 - Is it possible to combine a number of these scripts into one file?
 That way, there only has to be one call to the server to retrieve all the scripts.
 Again, there are plugins for that, but if you have small pieces of JS, you might as well combine these yourself.
 Of course, HTTP/2 changed some of these optimization practices.
 Make sure to test this!